praba-gopalan/circle-ci-nodejs/Readme.txt

 3) Copy in these commands into the command prompt to submit your code to the build process
 - git add .
 - git commit -m "feat: adding new analytics tracking code"
-- git push origin master
+- git push origin feat/team-2

 4) go to CircleCI tab on the browser to view the build process in action